radar/by_star/README.markdown

 ## By Week

+To find records from the current week:

+    Post.by_week

 To find records based on a week, you can pass in a number (representing the week number) or a time object:

+    Post.by_week(36)

+This will return all posts in the 36th week of the current year.

+    Post.by_week(36, :year => 2008)

+This will return all posts in the 36th week of 2008.

+    Post.by_week(Time.local(2008,1,1))

+This will return all posts from the first week of 2008.

+## By Weekend

+To find records based on a weekend.

     Post.by_week(36)